MikeDean2367/MachineSoM/README.md

 3. Execute the `evaluate.py` in the `src` directory.

+    a.
 For the main experiment results, you can execute the following command:
     ```bash
     python evaluate.py main_table --experiment_type gpt-1106-main --dataset mmlu
     ```
     This code will be output in LaTeX code format.
 The argument `--experiment` should be the name of a folder.
 To replicate the results presented in the paper, after downloading and uncompressing it into the `src` root directory, rename the `upload` to `results`.
 At this point, the available options for the `--experiment` parameter are `gpt-1106-main`, `llama13-main`, `llama70-main`, `qwen-main`, and `mixtral-main`.
 The optional values for argument `--dataset` are `mmlu`, `math`, and `chess`.

+    b.
 For the siginificant test, you can execute the following commands:
     ```bash
     python evaluate.py anova --types main --dataset chess --experiment_type "['llama13-main','gpt-1106-main']"
     python evaluate.py anova --types turn --dataset chess  --experiment_type "['llama13-turn-4','llama70-turn-4']"